xvpc/tpanime-app/README.md

 The project still not ready for production release yet, so far what we've done is (popular, movies and Info page).

+Note: Gonna be Adding the app to the official side soon.

 That's it for now!)